mariimako/ReactionSpeedDotApp/README.md

 ## User Stories
 - As a user, I want to be able to move in four directions in the game, and see my current position as a player
-- As a user, I want to add enemies to a list of enemies where I can see how many there are
+- As a user, I want to have enemies spawn randomly to a list of enemies where I can see how many there are
 - As a user, I want to be able to fire bullets from my current position (player position) many times,
 - As a user, I want to be able to move bullets in their respective directions
 - As a user, I want to be able eliminate enemies and see that I did so